AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 <br>
 This page will help you get started fast. <br>
 We'll get the following set-up and running before following along the hands-on demo:<br>
-- 1 linux Ubuntu VM
+- 1 Linux Ubuntu VM
 - installed git
 - installed and tested podman
 - clone this repo